Machine Learning-based quadratic closures for non-intrusive Reduced Order Models

 To improve the generalization capability of the model described in the previous \cref{subsec:met-quad-ls}, we provide in this work a novel machine-learning based alternative.
 In particular, we propose the following correction model:

-where tensor $C(\Phi_r, \bm{x})$ is modeled through a DeepONet-inspired architecture, displayed in \cref{fig:deeponet-sketch}.
+\RALL{where, the dependence on $\bm x$ highlights that the correction is now a \emph{continuous} function of space, and tensor $C(\Phi_r, \bm{x})$ is modelled through a DeepONet-inspired architecture, displayed in \cref{fig:deeponet-sketch}}.
 The DeepONet is one of the simplest examples of neural operator for its peculiar architecture.
 It is indeed composed of two or more \emph{sub-networks}, that separately handle different inputs.